 Required Minimum Distributions

-You’re not allowed to leave money in your 401(k) plan forever.
-Once you hit 72, you are required by law to withdraw a certain amount of your savings every year, or you’ll be charged a penalty.
+Once you reach age 73, the law requires you to withdraw a certain amount of your 401(k) savings yearly, or you’ll be penalized.
 And if you withdraw the money before age 59 ½, you’ll incur a penalty.

 What Is a Roth IRA?